greenido/app-launch-guide/README.md

 The outline below will combine marketing and product deadlines into a single timeline, so that you can plan for both the marketing and product cycle in tandem.

 ## Who
+I'm [Ido Green](http://ido-green.appspot.com) - currently having fun as Developer Advocate at Google Chrome.
-This is a fork from [Adam Wulf](https://twitter.com/adamwulf) repo.
+This repo is a fork from [Adam Wulf](https://twitter.com/adamwulf) repo who did a great work over there.

+## Why
-I wanted to take it more to the monetization side of things (which I belive are critical to the sucess of any venture) and to focus on the web and less on native apps.

-This guide is a collection of lessons learned.
+I wanted to take it more to the monetization side of things (which I belive are critical to the sucess of any startup) and to focus on the web and new wep apps.
+This will be based mostly from lessons learned.

 ## What
 This guide goes through all of the necessary steps for validating, building, marketing, and launching your product, specifically focused on app dev.
 In particular, this guide covers: